-When Maestro is connected to a FLEX-6700, diversity mode controls appear between the Slice A and Slice B volume controls and the Radio section.
+When Maestro is connected to a FLEX-6600 or FLEX-6700, diversity mode controls appear between the Slice A and Slice B volume controls and the Radio section.
 These controls provide adjustments for audio volume and AGC for each of the Slices in diversity mode.